adithyaaa5/she-can-foundation/README.md

 # She Can Foundation Website

-A responsive NGO website created as part of the Web Development Internship selection task for She Can Foundation.
+A responsive NGO website created as part of the Web Development Internship  task for She Can Foundation.

 ## Features